Editor’s Note: Originally published on Sep. 29, 2020, updated on Mar. 9, 2023.

 - Optional FBA Label Service fee of $0.55 per unit.

 - Unplanned Prep Service, which can cost $0.2 to $2 per unit.

 - Returns processing fee equal to fulfillment fees.

 - Overage fee of $10 for every extra cubic foot.

-Whether it’s sourcing items that are bound to sell for a profit thanks to our Profit Bandit scouting app, creating FBA shipments in a flash with SellerEngine Plus, or getting the best of your competitors with Sellery, our tools are with you every step of the way.
+Luckily, SellerEngine has developed software products that can help mitigate the cost of selling books on Amazon.
+Whether it’s sourcing items for FBA/FBM fulfillment via the Profit Bandit scouting app, creating FBA shipments in a flash with SellerEngine Plus, or getting the best of your competitors with BuyBoxBuddy, our tools are with you every step of the way.

 Melanie takes an active interest in all things Amazon.
 She keeps an eye on the latest developments and keeps Amazon sellers up to speed.

 Everywhere someone is saying how easy it is to sell books on Amazon, use apps, where to buy books, etc., but no one says that Amazon doesn’t allow sellers to sell most profit books.
 There is a mountain of books that Amazon doesn’t even allow sellers to unlock/ungate, it just displays the message “not available” to sell.

 Thank you very much for your comment.
 I agree how frustrating this is and while generally, books are not a gated category, it is true that in recent times Amazon has enforced more rules regarding what they call popular books.
 Unfortunately, there is not a lot of transparency from their end, so it’s not always easy to determine which books are going to fall under the popular books restriction.
 Sometimes sellers are allowed to ask for approval, so if you want to try pursuing ungating in this category, you can reach out to us and we can discuss this further: https://sellerengine.com/free-services-consultation-request-2/